Last updated: June 6, 2023

 It's the responsibility of the hiring manager to clearly identify the qualifications in the job posting and judiciously consider how applicants meet these requirements.

-Use the Screening Guidelines (DOCX, 141KB) for hiring managers to learn more about the screening process.
+Use the Screening Guidelines (PDF, 130KB) for hiring managers to learn more about the screening process.

 Shortlisting decisions can be recorded in the Applicant Screening Template (XLS, 16KB) or on the summary of applicants provided by the Hiring Centre.